U District Station

 Tunnel construction, late 2015- early 2017

 - Bore the tunnels.
-Tunneling will begin at Maple Leaf Portal and head south to Roosevelt Station, then U District Station and then to the University of Washington Station at Husky Stadium.
+Tunneling began at Maple Leaf Portal.
+The tunnel boring machines are heading south to Roosevelt Station, then U District Station and then to the University of Washington Station at Husky Stadium.

 - Dig cross-passages for safety.
 Cross passages are small, person-sized tunnels that connect the north and southbound train tunnels.